-The IUD or intrauterine device is a form of birth control that is available to woman of any reproductive age seeking reversible, forgettable, long-term, safe and effective contraception.
-It is a small soft T-shaped device with a nylon string attached.
+The IUD or intrauterine device is a form of birth control that is available to woman of any reproductive age seeking reversible, forgettable, long-term, safe, and effective contraception.
+It is a small, soft, T-shaped device with a nylon string attached.
 A healthcare provider slides it into your uterus (womb).
-There are two types of IUD – copper and hormonal (Levenogestrel, a synthetic progesterone) which work in different ways to prevent pregnancy.
+There are two types of IUD: copper and hormonal (Levonorgestrel, a synthetic progesterone) which work in different ways to prevent pregnancy.

-An IUD helps to prevent the egg and sperm from meeting by slowing down the sperms ability to swim and meet the egg cell.
+An IUD helps to prevent the egg and sperm from meeting by slowing down the sperm's ability to swim and meet the egg cell.
 An IUD may also stop a fertilized egg from growing inside the uterus.
-The progesterone IUD's make the cervical mucus really thick so that sperms and germs cannot penetrate into the uterus.
+The progesterone IUDs make the cervical mucus really thick so that sperm and germs cannot penetrate into the uterus.

-• An IUD provides long-term contraceptive protective for three to ten years which makes it the cheapest form of birth control available.
+• An IUD provides long-term contraceptive protection for three to ten years which makes it the cheapest form of birth control available.

 • When you are ready to become pregnant, your healthcare provider can easily remove the IUD by pulling on the strings with no long-term effects on your fertility or future pregnancies.

 • Because the IUD cannot be seen or felt, it’s private and it’s your choice to share information about the IUD if you choose.

 • You are protected from pregnancy as soon as the IUD has been inserted- if you inserted it during your period.
 You are able to go swimming, wear tampons or have intercourse 24 hours after the insertion.

 • No estrogen in any of them.
 This reduces the risk of having blood clots in your blood vessels and lungs almost completely.